eodgooch/db-migrator/README.md

 db-migrator
 ===========

 The complete and easy to use database migration tool for Node.js projects.
+Supports PostgreSQL and MySQL.

 ## Features